HackTricks-wiki/hacktricks/windows-hardening/windows-local-privilege-escalation/access-tokens.md

 There are two types of tokens available:

-* **Primary token**: Primary tokens can only be **associated to processes**, and they represent a process's security subject.
-The creation of primary tokens and their association to processes are both privileged operations, requiring two different privileges in the name of privilege separation - the typical scenario sees the authentication service creating the token, and a logon service associating it to the user's operating system shell.
-Processes initially inherit a copy of the parent process's primary token.
+* **Primary Token**: It serves as a representation of a process's security credentials.
+The creation and association of primary tokens with processes are actions that require elevated privileges, emphasizing the principle of privilege separation.
+Typically, an authentication service is responsible for token creation, while a logon service handles its association with the user's operating system shell.
+It is worth noting that processes inherit the primary token of their parent process at creation.

-*   **Impersonation token**: Impersonation is a security concept implemented in Windows NT that **allows** a server application to **temporarily** "**be**" **the client** in terms of access to secure objects.
-Impersonation has **four possible levels**:
+* **Impersonation Token**: Empowers a server application to adopt the client's identity temporarily for accessing secure objects.
+This mechanism is stratified into four levels of operation:

-    * **anonymous**, giving the server the access of an anonymous/unidentified user
+    - **Anonymous**: Grants server access akin to that of an unidentified user.
-    * **identification**, letting the server inspect the client's identity but not use that identity to access objects
+    - **Identification**: Allows the server to verify the client's identity without utilizing it for object access.
-    * **impersonation**, letting the server act on behalf of the client
-    * **delegation**, same as impersonation but extended to remote systems to which the server connects (through the preservation of credentials).

-    The client can choose the maximum impersonation level (if any) available to the server as a connection parameter.
-Delegation and impersonation are privileged operations (impersonation initially was not, but historical carelessness in the implementation of client APIs failing to restrict the default level to "identification", letting an unprivileged server impersonate an unwilling privileged client, called for it). **Impersonation tokens can only be associated to threads**, and they represent a client process's security subject.
-Impersonation tokens are usually created and associated to the current thread implicitly, by IPC mechanisms such as DCE RPC, DDE and named pipes.
+    - **Impersonation**: Enables the server to operate under the client's identity.
+    - **Delegation**: Similar to Impersonation but includes the ability to extend this identity assumption to remote systems the server interacts with, ensuring credential preservation.

 #### Impersonate Tokens

-Using the _**incognito**_\*\* module\*\* of metasploit if you have enough privileges you can easily **list** and **impersonate** other **tokens**.
+Using the _**incognito**_ module of metasploit if you have enough privileges you can easily **list** and **impersonate** other **tokens**.
 This could be useful to perform **actions as if you where the other user**.
 You could also **escalate privileges** with this technique.

 ### Token Privileges